Azure Data Lake Storage Gen2 with Python

-Microsoft has released a beta version of the python client azure-storage-file-datalake for the Azure Data Lake Storage Gen 2 service.
+Microsoft has released a beta version of the Python client azure-storage-file-datalake for the Azure Data Lake Storage Gen2 service.

 pip install azure-storage-file-datalake --pre